 Some people are less articulate than others, but that doesn’t mean their opinions are less valid.
 If you don’t understand what someone said, request clarification.
 And keep requesting until you get what you’re looking for.
 In the process, you may even get the original poster to rethink their position ⎯ which will help everyone involved learn more.

 We recommend presenting these “rules of play” as conspicuously as possible.
-You can even send them out as a separate piece of communication through your Campaign of Interactions®, or have them as a constant sidebar on your board’s Impetus InSite Platform®.
+You can even send them out as a separate piece of communication through your Longitudinal Expert Engagement Plan, or have them as a constant sidebar on your board’s Impetus InSite Platform®.
 But the more you can remind your people of them, the more constructive all the feedback you and your members receive will be.

 Do you have other tips for maintaining a constructive environment?
 If so, add them to the comment section below.